Presbyterian Reformed Church (Australia): Since the formation of the PRCA

 For the first 6 months of its existence, the Presbyterian Reformed Church consisted of the congregation at Sutherland.
 During the second half of 1968, congregations were established in Brisbane, Queensland, Ryde, New South Wales and Wagga Wagga, New South Wales.
 During 1969 a youth group of over 20 people at Cronulla Presbyterian became part of the PRC.

 The PRC has grown to include congregations in Queensland, New South Wales, Victoria and South Australia, and as a result of missionary work have established congregations in Vanuatu and Fiji.
 Other works have been undertaken in the Australian Capital Territory, New Zealand, Papua New Guinea and Kenya, but the congregations established in those areas have not continued.

 Doctrine

 The Presbyterian Reformed Church receives the Bible (consisting of the sixty six books of the Old and New Testament) as the inspired word of God and the only foundation for how to serve God and live as Christians.

-Being a Reformed Church, it holds to the Calvinistic system of Biblical truth and receives the Westminster Confession of Faith as it Confessional standard, with a few stated amendments.
+Being a Reformed Church, it holds to the Calvinistic system of Biblical truth and receives the Westminster Confession of Faith as it Confessional standard, with a few stated amendments, including adding a chapter on the free offer of the gospel.
 The full text of the Westminster Confession of Faith, with stated amendments, can be found here.